DanialArab/Git/README.md

 Here I will not use git add file1.txt to first stage the changes and instead straight I commit the changes like:

-    git commit -am “Fixed the bugs that prevented users from signing in”.
+    git commit -am “Fixed the bugs that prevented users from signing in”. # here we provide the option -a as all that means we want to commit all the modified files

 I could have done git commit -a -m"Fixed the bugs that prevent users from signing in"